DR. ANNE S. WATERS, J.D., Ph.D

 Dr. Waters is editor of the Living Indigenous Philosophies Series (State University of New York Press), and the Indigenous Philosophies of the Americas Special Series (Value Inquiry Book Series Editions Rodopi), and past editor of the American Philosophical Association Newsletter of American Indian Philosophy.

-Thursday, April 8, 2021 at 4:00 pm Pacific / 7:00 pm Eastern, Dr. Waters will be on Zoom, speaking on the topic of: "Where We Belong: Life – Land – Spirit" as part of the Humanities Institute at Scripps College, Claremont, CA. https://www.scrippscollege.edu/events/calendar/the-humanities-institute-presents-anne-waters.
+On Thursday, April 8, 2021 at 4:00 pm Pacific / 7:00 pm Eastern, Dr. Waters gave a Zoom presentation on the topic of: "Where We Belong: Life – Land – Spirit" as part of the Humanities Institute at Scripps College, Claremont, CA. See the video of this event here: https://www.youtube.com/watch?v=0E8IJlkXNMA

 Additional resources can be found on PhilPapers at: